Tip 3: Save more

 Tip 4: Evaluate options such as the bump-up CD

 Some types of CDs are better suited to today's low-rate environment than others -- for instance, the bump-up.

 If interest rates go up, a bump-up CD allows the owner to request a CD rate increase.
 With interest rates set to rise in 2015, longer term bump-up CDs would seem to be just the ticket for savers worried about chasing yield and interest rate risk.
 Unfortunately, they may be hard to come by.

 "In traditional banking products, you have trouble finding products longer than two years," says Jeff Currie, president and founder of Currie Financial Group in Boise, Idaho.
 "But in the credit union world, you can find the 60-month maturity.
 And savers probably will have the option to move up within five years."

 Rates on bump-up CDs are typically competitive with regular CDs but are less than a special promotional rate.

 "Another norm is that they usually have higher deposit limits.
 Instead of $500, it's $5,000," Currie says.

 Tip 5: Consider the indexed or structured CD

 Another nontraditional CD is the structured CD, which is linked to some other kind of investment, such as the stock market, currency market or commodities.
 Though they won't lose money as long as they are held to maturity, returns are typically capped at a percentage of the total return of the underlying index or basket of securities.

-For example, if it's linked to the Standard & Poor's 500 index , and that index returns 10 percent in 2013, a structured CD may yield three-quarters of that.
+For example, if it's linked to the Standard & Poor's 500 index , and that index returns 10 percent over the year, a structured CD may yield three-quarters of that.
 However, it varies among products.
-That is one of the criticisms of structured CDs: They can be very complex compared to a conventional CD.
+That is one of the criticisms of structured CDs: They can be very complex compared with a conventional CD.